EdyQuin/FintechProject1/README.md

  + Eduardo 'Edy' Quin.

 ## Usage
 + Thus, the analysis in Project 1, presented in visualizations, is aimed to have a direct financial impact and theoretically will be used in making impactful financial decisions by interested parties.
+The concept is to analyze the relevant data to come up with a measure for general food choices and then specific foods/dishes choices and then visualizing the data with different grpahs and plots.
+In theory, the analysis will assist decision makers with the following financial activities: preparing budgets (advertising, marketing, ingredients, supplies, etc.); as market analysis to launch a food service, restaurant, or new menu items etc.

 ## Support
 + UM BC staff.